crccheck/recipes/recipes/pie.md

 * You'll know you've added enough water when the dough will barely hold itself together when you pinch it.
 This takes experience.
 * Don't over-process the butter.
 After you wrap it, you should see ~BB sized chunks of butter left.
 Controlling this will change how flaky your crust will turn out.
 * Err on having a little extra flour.
 When I used to do 2 C flour and 1 C butter, the pies would boil in their own butter and it would spill over the edge and make a smelly mess.
+* Use commercial plastic wrap.
+It's > 50% wider than what you'll find in grocery stores (17" vs 12").
+It will make turning out and wrapping dough a lot easier

 ## Apple Filling